Why Case Studies Should Be Central to B2B Content Marketing Strategies

 Putting the SEO building blocks in place will boost your website’s search engine performance.
 Having a regularly-updated blog will give you a great platform to showcase industry expertise.
 Contributing guest articles to high-authority websites within your niche will extend your reach and allow you to build a healthy portfolio of backlinks.
-All of the above, complemented by strategic social media activity, will drive targeted traffic to your website.
+All of the above are part of effective B2B content marketing strategies and will drive targeted traffic to your website and sales to your bank account.

 Having a testimonial page is one thing, but purely relying on a few lines about how great you are doesn’t really allow much room to drill into the specifics.
 Case studies, on the other hand, allow you to map-out the full story of how you helped your client achieve their goals - the best way of convincing others that you can do the same for them.